opvious/sdk.ts/packages/cli/README.md

 ### Managing formulations

-You can create formulations directly from local specification files (typically in Markdown or LaTeX):
+You can create formulations from local specification files (typically in Markdown or LaTeX):

 ```sh
 opvious formulation register -f "$NAME" sources/*